Introductory activities

 • Charlie’s narration is satirical in tone.

-• We are positioned by Charlie’s point of view to have an emotional response.
+• Charlie’s point of view positions us to have an emotional response.

-• Charlie’s point of view controls the meaning of a text and may be resisted.
+• Charlie’s point of view controls the meaning of the text, and may be resisted.

-• Charlie establishes a relationship with the audience, offering a sense of authority (consider the stance of the narrator).
+• Charlie establishes a relationship with the audience and offers us a sense of authority.

 • Craig Silvey is not too distant from Charlie as the narrator.

 • Is Charlie too self-interested?
 Sufficiently experienced?
 Sufficiently moral?
-Sufficiently emotionally balanced?
+Emotionally balanced?
 Sufficiently knowledgeable?

 • Charlie relates to the audience as a reliable narrator.

-Allow students to reflect on how Charlie’s point of view shapes the readers perception of Corrigan.
-In gaining awareness of the significance of journeying with Jasper and learning of Laura’s death, Charlie uses the simile, ‘like a snow-dome paperweight that’s been shaken’ (p.
-23) to mirror the confined nature of the small mining town.
+Allow students to reflect on how Charlie’s point of view shapes the reader’s perception of Corrigan.
+In gaining awareness of the significance of his decision to team up with Jasper, Charlie uses the simile of a snow globe (p.
+30), reflecting the disturbance within the safe and known boundaries of his life in a small mining town.

-As a class read and consider Charlie’s introspection and point of view by reading page 51 closely.
-Consider the ways in which Charlie’s perspective does not necessarily equal the reader’s perspective, for example: ‘[Jasper] looks done in and drunk, but he arches his back with a jolt, projecting that toughness again’ (p.
-51).
-For example, does the reader really believe that Jasper is ‘tough’?
+As a class, consider Charlie’s introspection and point of view by reading p.
+51 closely.
+Discuss the fact that his perspective is not necessarily the same as the reader’s.
+For example, does the reader really believe that Jasper looks tough in this moment?

 Text and meaning